May. 23, 2023

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-Holoprosencephaly is a disorder caused by the failure of the prosencephalon (the embryonic forebrain) to sufficiently divide into the double lobes of the cerebral hemispheres.
+Holoprosencephaly is a disorder caused by the failure of the prosencephalon (the embryonic forebrain) to sufficiently divide into double lobes of the cerebral hemispheres.
 The result is a single-lobed brain structure and severe skull and facial defects.
-In most cases of holoprosencephaly, the malformations are so severe that babies die before birth.
+In most cases, the malformations are so severe that babies die before birth.
 In less severe cases, babies are born with normal or near-normal brain development and facial deformities that may affect the eyes, nose, and upper lip.

 National Organization for Rare Disorders (NORD)

 The information in this document is for general educational purposes only.
 It is not intended to substitute for personalized professional advice.
 Although the information was obtained from sources believed to be reliable, MedLink, its representatives, and the providers of the information do not guarantee its accuracy and disclaim responsibility for adverse consequences resulting from its use.
 For further information, consult a physician and the organization referred to herein.